timlabs/uscode/United States Code/TITLE 08-ALIENS AND NATIONALITY/CHAPTER 14-RESTRICTING WELFARE AND PUBLIC BENEFITS FOR ALIENS/SUBCHAPTER I-ELIGIBILITY FOR FEDERAL BENEFITS.md

   * #### (F) Medicaid exception for aliens receiving SSI
     * An alien who is receiving benefits under the program defined in subsection (a)(3)(A) (relating to the supplemental security income program) shall be eligible for medical assistance under a State plan under title XIX of the Social Security Act (42 U.S.C.
 1396 et seq.) under the same terms and conditions that apply to other recipients of benefits under the program defined in such subsection.

+  * #### (G) Medicaid exception for citizens of freely associated states
+    * With respect to eligibility for benefits for the designated Federal program defined in paragraph (3)(C) (relating to the Medicaid program), paragraph (1) shall not apply to any individual who lawfully resides in 1 of the 50 States or the District of Columbia in accordance with the Compacts of Free Association between the Government of the United States and the Governments of the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau and shall not apply, at the option of the Governor of Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, or American Samoa as communicated to the Secretary of Health and Human Services in writing, to any individual who lawfully resides in the respective territory in accordance with such Compacts.

 * #### (3) "Designated Federal program" defined
   * For purposes of this chapter, the term "designated Federal program" means any of the following: